Department of Biochemistry, University of Oxford: History

 The Department of Biochemistry at Oxford University began as the physiological chemistry section of the Physiology Department, and acquired its own separate department and building in the 1920s.
 In 1920, Benjamin Moore was elected to the position of the Whitley Professor of Biochemistry, the newly established Chair of Biochemistry at Oxford University.
-He was followed by Rudolph Peters in 1923, and an endowment of £75,000 was soon granted by the Rockefeller Foundation for the construction of a new departmental building, purchase of its equipment, and its maintenance.
+He was followed by Rudolph Peters in 1923, and an endowment of £75,000 was soon granted by the Rockefeller Foundation for the construction of a new departmental building, purchase of equipment, and its maintenance.
 The Biochemistry Department building opened in 1927.

 In 1954, Hans Krebs was appointed the Whitley Chair of Biochemistry, and his appointment brought greater prominence to the department.
 He brought with him the Medical Research Council unit established to conduct research on cell metabolism.
 In 1955, a second professorship in the department, the Iveagh Chair of Microbiology, was established with funding from Guinness and the sub-department of Microbiology created, with Donald Woods its first holder.
 The eight-storey Hans Krebs Building was constructed in 1964 with funds from the Rockefeller Foundation.
 Krebs was succeeded by Rodney Porter in 1967.
 Genetics was brought into the Biochemistry Department when Walter Bodmer was appointed the first Professor of Genetics in 1970.
 The Laboratory of Molecular Biophysics, first established in the Zoology Department with support from Krebs and also linked to the Physical Chemistry Laboratory of the Chemistry Department, became part of the Biochemistry Department.
 It moved into the Rex Richards building built in 1984, with David Phillips the Professor in Molecular Biophysics.
 The Oxford Glycobiology Institute, headed by Raymond Dwek and housed in the Rodney Porter Building, opened in 1991.